-- Our draft decision is to increase the maximum fares for unbooked taxi trips that begin in the Melbourne metropolitan or urban and large regional zones by 10.4 per cent. - Our draft decision proposes to introduce a new fare adjustment mechanism to take account of changes in fuel and labour costs between fare reviews.
+- Our final decision is to increase the maximum fares for unbooked taxi trips that begin in the Melbourne Metropolitan or Urban and Large Regional Zones by 11.2 per cent. - The maximum high occupancy fee for Melbourne Metropolitan and urban areas (Frankston, Dandenong and Mornington Peninsula), and the high occupancy variable charges for Ballarat, Bendigo and Geelong will increase by 12.2 per cent. - The new maximum fares will take effect on 15 September 2022. - A fare adjustment mechanism will be included to account for changes in fuel and labour costs between fare reviews.